-\begin{proof}[\textbf{Proof of Theorem 1}] A point of the relative Hilbert scheme corresponds to a subscheme of an expanded degeneration, such subscheme is the disjoint union of: \begin{itemize} \item A point with support in $S\setminus D$ \item For each $1\leq i \leq n$ a point with support in the $i^{th}$ bubble (which is isomorphic to the total space of the normal bundle of $D$ in $S$ minus the zero section) \end{itemize}
+A point $p$ of the relative Hilbert scheme corresponds to a subscheme of an expanded degeneration.
+Such a subscheme is the disjoint union of: \begin{itemize} \item Point with support in $S\setminus D$ \item Point with support in the $i^{th}$ bubble for some $1\leq i \leq n$ (which is isomorphic to the total space of the normal bundle of $D$ in $S$ minus the zero section) \end{itemize}

-There are few remarks in order here.
-If the part with support in one of the bubbles is empty then there will be no points in the bubbles above it, and we must also divide by the $\CS$ action on the Hilbert scheme of each bubble, there are finite stabilizer at some points.
-By Theorem 5.4 in \cite{GP} the virtual Poincar\'{e} polynomial of the quotient is the quotient of virtual Poincar\'{e} polynomial by $t^2-1$ the virtual Poincar\'{e} polynomial of $\CS$.\footnote{ Roughly speaking we can stratify the space with respect to the order of stabilizer, and on each strata the fiber over each point is $\CS$}

-For a given surface $Y$ we use $H_{Y}(q,t)$ to denote $\sum q^{n}P_{Y^{[n]}}(t)$.
-The above discussion about the relative Hilbert scheme gives us: Since if we fix a subscheme lengths of these components, the set of point in the relative Hilbert scheme with this specified configuration is isomorphic to the product Hilbert scheme of points of those lengths, supported on $S \setminus D$ or $B$, and moded out by the associated $\CS$-action.
-The generating function for Betti numbers of each of these Hilbert schemes can be computed by G\"{o}ttsche's formula, which gives us the above identity.

-Note that for the Hilbert scheme of n points (coefficient of $q^n$) there is no contribution from terms with exponent larger than n in the sum, which reflects the fact that we can not have more than n bubbles, for a subscheme of length n.